asim-raza665/asim-raza665.github.io/_posts/2026-01-16-an-online-lab-experience-challenges-projects-and-responsibility.md

 When the next lab session was conducted online, the teacher started asking questions from the assigned topics.
 However, unfortunately, many students were not fully prepared and struggled to answer properly.
 Some students had only a basic understanding, while others faced difficulty explaining the logic behind their queries.
 As a result, the overall response was not as expected.

 Seeing this situation, the teacher decided not to continue with the planned evaluation in that lab.
 Instead, he announced that he would conduct a proper quiz on these topics later to fairly assess everyone’s understanding.
 This decision made sense because it would give students another chance to prepare better and perform well.

-Therefore, that particular lab session was effectively canceled in terms of evaluation.
+#### DBS Lab Project and DBS Theory Project

 Despite this, the lab session remained productive because we shifted our focus toward discussing our major course projects.
 These projects were an essential part of our Database Systems lab and were divided into two main components: the DBS Lab Project and the DBS Theory Project.